 If you click the Look Options icon (the little icon that looks like a gear), you’ll see the following menu (or, depending on your permissions, a menu featuring a subset of these menu options):

 Each of these menu options is explained below.

 Save as a Look

-The title you give your look must be unique within the Space where it is being saved; however, that title does not have to be unique across Customer Insights; you could have a Look called Demographics in every Space in your organization.
+The title you give your look must be unique within the folder where it is being saved; however, that title does not have to be unique across Customer Insights; you could have a Look called Demographics in every folder in your organization.
 (However, giving Looks unique names might be something of a best practice.)
 Title, by the way are case-insensitive: Demographics is the same title as demographics and the same title as DEMOGRAPHICS.

 Save to Dashboard

 Enables you to save the Look to a Dashboard.
 When you do this, the Look is saved as a tile and not as a look; that’s important to keep in mind, because tiles are bound to a Dashboard.
 By contrast, Looks can be added to multiple Dashboards, and can be viewed even if they are not part of a Dashboard.

 Needless to say, you can only save Looks to Dashboards where you have the Manage Access, Edit permission.
 If you try to save the Look to a Dashboard where you don’t have this permission the Save to Dashboard button will be unavailable: